First Barbary War: Battles

-In October 1803, Tripoli's fleet captured USS Philadelphia intact after the frigate ran aground on a reef while patrolling Tripoli harbor.
-Efforts by the Americans to float the ship while under fire from shore batteries and Tripolitan Naval units failed.
-The ship, her captain, William Bainbridge, and all officers and crew were taken ashore and held as hostages.
-Philadelphia was turned against the Americans and anchored in the harbor as a gun battery.
+In October 1803, Tripoli's fleet captured the USS Philadelphia intact after the frigate ran aground on a reef while patrolling Tripoli harbor.
+Efforts by the Americans to refloat the ship while under fire from shore batteries and Tripolitan naval units failed.
+The ship, her captain William Bainbridge, and all officers and crew were taken ashore and held as hostages.
+Philadelphia was subsequently converted into a floating battery for harbor defense.

-On the night of 16 February 1804, Captain Stephen Decatur led a small detachment of United States Marines aboard the captured Tripolitan ketch rechristened USS Intrepid, thus deceiving the guards on Philadelphia to float close enough to board her.
+On the night of 16 February 1804, Captain Stephen Decatur led a small detachment of United States Marines aboard the captured Tripolitan ketch rechristened Intrepid, thus deceiving the guards on Philadelphia to float close enough to board her.
 Decatur's men stormed the ship and overpowered the Tripolitan sailors.
-With fire support from the American warships, the Marines set fire to Philadelphia, denying her use by the enemy.
+With fire support from American warships, the Marines set fire to Philadelphia and destroyed her.

-Preble attacked Tripoli on 14 July 1804, in a series of inconclusive battles, including an unsuccessful attack attempting to use Intrepid under Captain Richard Somers as a fire ship, packed with explosives and sent to enter Tripoli harbor, where she would destroy herself and the enemy fleet.
-However, Intrepid was destroyed, possibly by enemy gunfire, before she achieved her goal, killing Somers and his entire crew.
+Preble attacked Tripoli on 14 July 1804, kicking off a series of inconclusive battles, including an unsuccessful attempt to use Intrepid under Captain Richard Somers as a fire ship, packed with explosives and sent to enter Tripoli harbor.
+Intrepid was destroyed, possibly by enemy gunfire, before she achieved her goal, killing Somers and his entire crew.